 The audits have led to improvements to the Consulting Program including revisions to the consulting request form, enhancements to the training program, improving the clarity and predictability of decision making, and assuring sufficient information is available to inform the decision making of the approvers.
-The University has developed an on-line request form/approval process that became operational in FY 12 and has been revised in FY 13 and FY 14.
-As described in the attached report, this system has successfully addressed its objectives.
+The University has developed an on-line request form/approval process that became operational in FY 12 and has been revised in FY 13, FY 14 and FY 15.
+This system has successfully addressed its objectives.
 All of these actions should ensure complete compliance with CGS 1-84(r).

 The initial implementation of the consulting program, both in terms of logistics and compliance, has met initial expectations.
 There have been areas of different interpretations regarding the requirements of CGS 1-84(r) and the University's Policy and Procedures.
 The audit processes in place appear to be working to identify such areas and to report them to senior management and to the Faculty Consulting Oversight Committee.
 Management has demonstrated its willingness to address the audit findings in a timely manner.
-Management appears to be keenly aware of the need to fully comply with CGS 1-84(r), but that as a new program, this program is a work in progress that requires monitoring and revision as necessary
+Management appears to be keenly aware of the need to fully comply with CGS 1-84(r).

-The Committee takes note that number and severity of audit finding has decreased over time and this demonstrates management's commitment to operate the program optimally and in full compliance with the Legislature's intent for the program.
-The Committee also takes notes that the two Faculty Consulting Offices (Storrs/regional campuses and the Health Center) work together exceedingly well and thus present a consistent and reliable approach to consulting across all the units of the University.
+The Committee takes note that number and severity of audit findings have decreased over time and this demonstrates management's commitment to operate the program optimally and in full compliance with the Legislature's intent for the program.
+The Committee also takes note that the two Faculty Consulting Offices (Storrs/regional campuses and at UConn Health) work together exceedingly well and thus present a consistent and reliable approach to consulting across all the units of the University.